 #10: Hipster Hard Part Style with Beard

-Everything on this hipster hard part with beard is absolutely on point.
-The strong angles, clean sides, hot top, and beard make a look that’s worth showing the world!
+Everything on this hipster hard part with a beard is absolutely on point.
+The strong angles, clean sides, hot top, and beard make a look worth showing the world!

 #11: Hard Part Skin Fade

 Own this awesomely sharp hard part skin fade when you pair a bald fade with a sleek parting!
-Definitely a hard part hairstyle for casual and business events.
+A hard part hairstyle for casual and business events.

 #12: Long Hair on Top Short Side Part

 This long hair on top + short side part is a fun way to freshen up your style.
-Shaved sides offer a real sharp distinction for men with textured, lengthy hair, and it allows you to style it any way you desire.
+Shaved sides offer a real sharp distinction for men with textured, lengthy hair, allowing you to style it however desired.

 #13: Short Hair with Double Hard Part

 A double hard part on short hair is one of those haircuts for men that cause extreme duo action.
-Talk to your barber about this really cool hairstyle with a hard part.
-Do it with two lines on the same part of the head or on opposite sides.
+Talk to an expert because a hard part barber will know the best design and hairstyle for your personality.
+Do it with two lines on the same part of the head or opposite sides.

 #14: Low Bald Fade with Hard Part

 This is a low bald fade with a hard part.
-It’s a very neat and sleek yet contemporary haircut with a hard part that’s perfect for men with straight hair.
+It’s a very neat and sleek yet contemporary haircut with a hard part that is perfect for men with straight hair.

 #15: Low Bald Fade Razor Part

-A highly stylish low bald fade razor part that will definitely make you the center of attention.
+A highly stylish low bald fade razor part that will make you the center of attention.
 This razored hard part effectively provides a direct contrast between the side and top mane.
-Let your hair grow super long so you can upgrade your style into a hard part with a man bun.
+Let your hair grow super long to upgrade your style into a hard part with a man bun.

 #16: Hard Part Hairstyle with High Fade